celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/voting-governance.md

 celocli governance:view --proposalID=<PROPOSAL_ID>
 ```

-For example, the first proposal on the Mainnet Release Candidate network was as follows:
+For example, the first proposal on the Mainnet network was as follows:

 ```
 Running Checks: